ithuvanian/flash-forward/README.md

+A self-study site where users can create and modify their own flash cards, group cards into decks, and study decks while keeping a score of their answers.

 This is a C# .NET MVC application that can be run from MS Visual Studio with IIS.
 Database queries have been prepared for SQL Server.
 First, create a database titled "HotelFlashcards", then run "db/schema.sql" and "db/data.sql".

 # Final Capstone